Optimal quantization for nonuniform discrete distributions: Optimal quantization for nonuniform discrete distributions

 Since $V_3$ is the quantization error for three-means, we have $V_3\leq 0.04779999$.
 Let $\ga:=\set{a_1, a_2, a_3}$ be an optimal set of three-means such that $1\leq a_1<a_2<a_3\leq 6$.
 Notice that the Voronoi region of $a_1$ must contain $1$.
 Suppose that the Voronoi region of $a_1$ also contains $2$.
 Then,

 which yields a contradiction.
-Thus, we can assume that the Voronoi region of $a_1$ contains only the point $1$, i.e., $a_1=1$.
+Thus, we can assume that the Voronoi region of $a_1$ contains only the element $1$, i.e., $a_1=1$.
 The Voronoi region of $a_2$ contains $2$.
-Suppose that the Voronoi region of $a_2$ also contains $3$.
+Suppose that the Voronoi region of $a_2$ also contains the set $\set{2,3}$.
 Then,

 which is a contradiction.
-Hence, the Voronoi region of $a_2$ contains only the point $2$, which yields $a_2=2$, and $a_3=a[3,6]$, with quantization error $V_3=\frac{4779999}{100000000}$.
+Hence, the Voronoi region of $a_2$ contains only the element $2$, which yields $a_2=2$, and $a_3=a[3,6]$, with quantization error $V_3=\frac{4779999}{100000000}$.
 Thus, the proof of the proposition is complete. \end{proof} Following the similar techniques as given in Proposition~\ref{prop23}, we can prove the following two propositions. \begin{prop} The optimal set of four-means is given by $\set{1, 2, 3, a[4,6]}$ with quantization error $V_4=\frac{112833}{10000000}$. \end{prop} \begin{prop} The optimal set of five-means is given by $\set{1, 2, 3, 4, a[5,6]}$ with quantization error $V_5=\frac{1701}{1000000}$. \end{prop}